 Get your colleagues together to take advantage of our group discounts:

-Kathryn MacCallum is an Associate Professor of Digital Education Futures in the University of Canterbury’s School of Educational Studies and Leadership.
+Kathryn MacCallum is an Associate Professor of Digital Education Futures and head of the University of Canterbury’s School of Leadership and Professional Practice in Education.

 She’s established a strong research background that focuses on integrating digital tools into a tertiary curriculum.